six-two/mkdocs-extract-listings-plugin/README.md

 A small plugin to extract all your listings and put them in a single page.
 It can also generate a search function of code listings with different search methods (fuzzy match, substring, contains words).

+## Demo

+You can try out the demo at <https://mkdocs-extract-listings-plugin.six-two.dev>.
+It is configured to offer both the search and all listings pages an uses the plugin with some common MkDocs themes (mkdocs, readthedocs, and material).
+The source for this demo is also in this repo (`mkdocs.yml`, `docs/` and `build.sh`).

 ## Setup

 1. Install the plugin using pip: